AI-Commandos/RAGMeUp/README.md

 - `force_cpu` When set to True, forces RAG Me Up to run fully on CPU (not recommended)

 ## Data configuration
 - `data_directory` The directory that contains your (initial) documents to load into the vector store.
-For now, only `PDF` files are supported
+For now, only `PDF` and `JSON` files are supported
 - `vector_store_path` RAG Me Up caches your vector store on disk if possible to make loading a next time faster.
 This is the location where the vector store is stored.
 Remove this file to force a reload of all your documents

 ## LLM parameters